Closed-Sleet/TGS-Dev/README.md

 # Credits:
 ### **7board7**
-**Super special thanks Tom.** All custom mods and tweaks for the modpak were developed soley by them.
+**Super special thanks Tom.** All custom mods and tweaks for the modpak were developed soley by them initially.
 This entire pack wouldn't be possible without them putting as much work in as they have without expecting anything in return.

-Sleet090 (Designer)
+Sleet090 (Designer/Developer)

 Dxvillish (Play tester)